ElektraInitiative/libelektra/doc/TESTING.md

 They are supplementary, ideally you run all three.

-Some tests write into system paths.
+Some tests write into system paths and into the home directory.
+This implies that the UID running the tests must have a home directory.
 To avoid running tests that write to the disk you can use: